jasprin/Vrumun-conversie-prio1/README.md

 * Remove profile <http://fhir.nl/fhir/StructureDefinition/nl-core-observation>
 * Display of Observation.category.coding 49581000146104 is in English; change to Dutch "bevinding betreffende laboratoriumonderzoek".

+# Not in scope because part of Prio 1 vorig

 ## Wijze einde zwangerschap